networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/compose.md

 ```

-From above docker compose file you can see we have a volume for each api with externalized
+From the above docker compose file you can see we have a volume for each api with externalized
 configuration folder under ms_chain/etc/api_x/config.
 Since we are using docker compose
 we cannot use localhost:port to call services and we have to use service name in
 docker-compose-app.yml for the hostname.
 To resolve the issue without rebuilding the services